Usama-Codez/Java-Codez/README.md

 CounterApp is a simple Android application built using Java/Kotlin and Android Studio.
 It provides a basic counter functionality that allows users to increment and decrement a number dynamically.
 This project serves as a beginner-friendly introduction to Android development, UI interactions, and state management.

 ## 🚀 Features
-- ✅ Increment and decrement counter with button clicks
+- Increment and decrement counter with button clicks
-- ✅ Reset counter to default value
-- ✅ Simple and user-friendly UI
+- Simple and user-friendly UI
 - ✅ Lightweight and efficient

 ## 🛠️ Technologies Used